justinmichaud/chocolate-doom/README.md

-# Pagerduty Doom - Deadliest incident management solution
+# PagerDuty Doom - Deadliest incident management solution

 Get revenge on your incidents by shooting them!
-This mod of doom spawns an enemy for every incident on your account.
+This mod of doom spawns an enemy for every open incident on your account, and resolves them when shot.

+Disclaimer: This is not in any way affiliated with or endorsed by PagerDuty.
+I just made this for fun.

+Screenshots:

-TODO everything
+TODO screenshots

 To build:
 ```